LOADING ...

 But that didn't survivor's guilt

-Going and forth trying to convince myself the stripes I earned
+Going back and forth trying to convince myself the I earned

 Or how A-1 my foundation was

-But while my loved was fighting the continuous war back in the city
+But while my loved ones was the continuous war back in the city

 I was a new one